The Appliance Clinic - Major Home Appliance Repair Depot

 History

 The GE icemaker has a shaft that comes up through the bottom of the mold to eject the cubes.
 The water seal on this shaft has a nasty habit of leaking water down into the bin to make block ice.
 If the icemaker is feeding a bin off to one side, the water forms a glacier in the freezer section.
-A seal repair kit is available to remedy these undesireable features.
+A seal repair kit is available to remedy these undesirable features.

 GE gave up on this icemaker in the early 1980's and installed the Whirlpool compact icemaker in their refrigerators.
-If you get tired of replacing seal kits in your old GE icemaker, there is a kit (IM2) containing a shiney new Whirlpool compact icemaker to replace the GE unit.
+If you get tired of replacing seal kits in your old GE icemaker, there is a kit (IM2) containing a shiny new Whirlpool compact icemaker to replace the GE unit.

 Ejector Seal Kit Replacement